oplS16projects/Donovyn_Naman_MultiUserDungeon/README.md

 # Project Title: Multi User dungeon
 ### Statement
 <!-- Describe your project.
 Why is it interesting?
 Why is it interesting to you personally?
 What do you hope to learn?  -->
-**D:** This project will involve both client and server programs, once connected, clients should be able to interact with the server and each other.
+**D,N:** This project will involve both client and server programs, once connected, clients should be able to interact with the server and each other.
 I find this interesting because I am a bit of a game historian, and old text adventures and MUDs are a staple of both gaming and computer science departments.
 I hope to learn a bit more about network connections and interactions, I don't know nearly as much as I should/want to in that area.

-**N:**

 ### Analysis
 <!--Explain what approaches from class you will bring to bear on the project.
 Be explicit: e.g., will you use recursion?
 How?
 Will you use map/filter/reduce?
 How?
 Will you use data abstraction?
 Will you use object-orientation?
 Will you use functional approaches to processing your data?
 Will you use state-modification approaches?
 A combination?-->

 **D:**  Each user will be assigned a user object, which will then be stored on a hash table.  more to be added <TODO>

-**N:**
+**N:** We we wll be using the windowing component of the racket/gui toolbox for an appealing front end.
+There will be alot of event handling!

 <!--The idea here is to identify what ideas from the class you will use in carrying out your project. -->